0aljawi0/0aljawi0/README.md

 ## 🚀 About Me

 Passionate game developer with a strong background in full-stack development.
 I love creating immersive gaming experiences while also building robust backend systems and tools.
-Currently contributing to various projects including the **Godot Engine** and leading development at **Query Studios**.
+Currently contributing to various projects including and leading development at **Query Studios**.

 ## 🛠️ Tech Stack & Tools